kennygrant/bestiary/interfaces.md

 ## Don't use pointers to interface

 You probably meant to use a pointer to your real type, or just a plain old Interface.
+You don't need a pointer to interfaces.

-## Interfaces are not pointers
+## Don't compare interface to nil

 An interface will only be nil when both their type and value fields are nil, so comparing interface to nil can have unexpected results.
 Don't do that.